lgresearch/YTCommentQA/README.md

 ## Dataset

 The YTCommentQA dataset can be found at `dataset.json`.
-It is a dataset which contains naturally-generated questions from YouTube, categorized by their answerability and required modality to answer -- visual, script, or both.
+It contains naturally-generated questions from YouTube, categorized by their answerability and required modality to answer -- visual, script, or both.

 ```